eclipse-archived/ceylon-lang.org/documentation/1.3/tour/sequences.md

 This introduces three new values, `x` and `y` of inferred type `Float`, and `label` of inferred type `String`.

 The syntax `[x, y, label]` is called a _tuple pattern_.
+Tuple patterns are used to destructure nonempty sequences.
+A tuple pattern is a list of value names, the last of which may be a _tail_ value, indicated using the spread operator:

+    value labeled = ["one two three", 1.0, 2.0, 3.0];
+    value [label, *point] = labeled; //point is a tail with type Float[3]

 A tuple pattern may include explicit element types:

 <!-- try-pre:
     value point = [0.0, 0.0, "origin"];